bart-c137/S2019-FtpClient/DevelopmentStrategy.md

 # Development Strategy
-The purpose of this document is to capture the basic rules and guidelines to follow when working in this repository.
-It is expected everyone follows the rules, however, the guidelines are flexible and people should make use of common sense when deciding when to follow or break away from the guideline.
+This document captures the rules developers must follow while working in this repository.
+Intentionally, not every aspect of software development is covered in this document and the ares which are covered are ones where the rules can clearly be enforced.

 ## Git Strategy
 Source code management is a vital component of software development.
 A disorganized and chaotic repository will ultimately lead to a number of bugs being introduced, reintroducing old bugs, wasted effort by the development team, and ultimately a low quality product.

-The strategy below is intended to be a set of **rules** to be followed by everyone.
+Even though this document is a set of guidelines, the Git strategy is more of a rule.
+I believe proper source management is so important that anyone not following the steps below will not have the pull request approved.

 This project follows the *Feature Branch Workflow* as described in [Atlassian Bitbucket](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow), I don't know where the original idea came from but Bitbucket has a very nice overview of it.
 The general idea is the ``master`` branch ***always*** contains the latest production code and is used for deployment.  ***All*** work done in separate branches pulled off of ``master`` and then merged back in with a pull request.
 This flow is shown below.